18F/dolores-landingham-slack-bot/README.md

 5. Select a time that the message should be sent (the message will be sent at each employee's local time)
 6. Add tags to be able to surface the message

 ## Installing and contributing

 If you're interested in setting up a version of this bot or contributing to this one, our [contribution guidelines](CONTRIBUTING.md) explain how to set up and deploy this app, find potential tasks to work on, and submit pull requests.

-### Not sure what to work on?

-Check out the [Dolores Bot Waffle.io board](https://waffle.io/18F/dolores-landingham-bot) and pick out something in the "Up next" column.
-Make sure you move the feature you're working on the "In progress" and assign it to yourself so we all know who is working on what.

 ## Using Dolores